 While the charity depends heavily on donations and volunteers, Lutheran Services will do its best to offer food, rental help, and shelter.
 Case management type services are available for people seeking a job or gaining stability.
 In some cases the agency may have referrals to more specialized services in Orange County such as motel vouchers or gasoline assistance.
 Click Lutheran Services Orange County.

 Financial assistance from Social Services - The County works with local non-profits to provide money to pay bills, rent, medicines, and other needs in an emergency.
 Some of the programs are also administered directly by the county government.
 So a combination of government and private funds are pooled together to help the less fortunate.
 Tens of thousands of low income, elderly, unemployed, and struggling Orange County residents receive some form of assistance every year.
 Read more Orange County emergency assistance.

-Mortgage assistance, credit counseling and foreclosure prevention
+Mortgage assistance, credit counseling, legal aid and foreclosure prevention

 Another agency to turn to for foreclosure help us the Neighborhood Housing Services of Orange County.
 The NHS OC organization has well trained housing counselors who will meet face-to-face for a couple hours with homeowners who are behind on their mortgage or facing a foreclosure.
 The counselors will meet with borrowers to find the best solution to address the problem and remedy the default, including refinancing, loss mitigation, foreclosure mediation, or loan workouts or modifications.